Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Next Post

-Hiding Food: Why Kids Sneak and Eat in Secret
+My Child Sneaks Food: Why Kids Eat in Secret and How to Help

 Hiding food is a sign that something might be going on for your child.
 Is he still hungry after meals?
 Is he overeating?
 Let’s look at some reasons for your child’s secret eating.